HassanG04/ShopLifting_Detection/README.md

 | **gunicorn / waitress** *(optional)* | For deploying Flask app in production (instead of `flask run`).        |

-Command to install all of the used libraries if you want to run the code yourself: pip install torch torchvision flask opencv-python numpy
+Command to install all of the used libraries if you want to run the code yourself:

+pip install torch torchvision flask opencv-python numpy

+When in need to test/run the application open the folder and type in the search CMD then type

+python app.py

+no need to re-train the model since it already exists